mwestt/human-genome-bot/README.md

 The greatest story ever written.
 Tweeting out the entire GRCh38 Human Reference Genome, 280 bases at a time.

-This repository hosts code for a Twitter bot ([@HumanGenomeBot](https://twitter.com/HumanGenomeBot)) that tweets the entire human genome.
+This repository hosts code for a Twitter bot ([@HumanGenomeBot](https://twitter.com/HumanGenomeBot)) that is scheduled to tweet the entire human genome from start to finish.

+With each tweet limited to 280 characters, the 3.1b bases of the human genome are going to require approximately 11 million tweets to get through.

+With Twitter/X Free-tier access to the API limiting the bot to 50 tweets a day, this project is scheduled to finish in approximately 620 years.